-- (1) In addition to the courses specifically listed above, the program must include, among the student's optional courses, a minimum of ★12 in one or more disciplines relevant to Psychology, e.g., ANTHR, BIOL, CHEM, CMPUT, ECON, GENET, LING, MATH, NEURO, PHIL, PHYS, PHYSL, PMCOL, POL S, SOC, STAT, ZOOL.
-These courses may not overlap those used to fulfil the Computing/Mathematics/Statistics, Natural Science and Social Science requirements listed above. - (2) Under the supervision of a faculty member in the Department of Psychology, students undertake a year-long research apprenticeship (PSYCO 390) during the third year and conduct and write an empirical thesis (PSYCO 490) during the fourth year.
-Third-year students present their thesis research proposals, and fourth-year students present the results of their thesis research at the annual Honors Psychology Conference in April. - (3) STAT 141 or 151, a requirement in Year 2, is a prerequisite to STAT 252 - (4) Credit in SCI 100 will be considered equivalent to BIOL 107, 108; CMPUT 174; PSYCO 104; MATH 114, 115; and ★9 Approved Science options
+In addition to the courses specifically listed above, the program must (1)include, among the student's optional courses, a minimum of 12 in one or more disciplines relevant to Psychology, e.g., ANTHR, BIOL, CHEM, CMPUT, ECON, GENET, LING, MATH, NEURO, PHIL, PHYS, PHYSL, PMCOL, POL S, SOC, STAT, ZOOL.
+These courses may not overlap those used to fulfil the Computing/Mathematics/Statistics, Natural Science and Social Science requirements listed above.

+- (2) Under the supervision of a faculty member in the Department of Psychology, students undertake a year-long research apprenticeship (PSYCO 390) during the third year and conduct and write an empirical thesis (PSYCO 490) during the fourth year.
+Third-year students present their thesis research proposals, and fourth-year students present the results of their thesis research at the annual Honors Psychology Conference in April. - Credit in SCI 100 will be considered equivalent to BIOL 107, 108; CMPUT (3)174; PSYCO 104; MATH 114, 115; and ★9 Approved Science options